Violet Milstead: Post-war years

-After being discharged from the ATA in 1945, Milstead returned to Canada and worked as a flight instructor at Leavens Brothers Air Services at Barker Field.
+When the ATA was disbanded in 1945, Milstead returned to Canada and worked as a flight instructor at Leavens Brothers Air Services at Barker Field.
 Here, she met her future husband, pilot Arnold Warren.
 She moved to Sudbury next, to work at Nickel Belt Airways teaching and flying as a bush pilot.
 Milstead transported prospectors, miners, lumber personnel, hunters and fishermen in and out of northern Ontario, and also watched for forest fires.
 She was the first female Canadian bush pilot, Milstead often flew the Fairchild Husky in her bush work.

 She sometimes encountered difficulties with men.
 In one incident, before their aircraft took off, a male co-pilot attempted to kiss her, and she "spun him around and kicked him out the door".
 Things improved with time, however.
 "When the boys got over fainting spells from seeing a girl climb out of the airplane, they became very helpful," Milstead later recalled.

 Following a two-year stint in Indonesia – where Milstead's husband taught aviation but where she herself was forbidden from teaching – the couple returned to Canada, where Milstead eventually found work as a librarian at Orlenda and the Ontario Water Commission.
 She retired in 1973, and she and her husband continued to fly for recreation in their own Piper Cub.

 Milstead taught several notable Canadians how to fly during her time as an instructor, including author June Callwood and commercial pilot Molly Reilly.
 Impressed by Milstead's skills, Callwood described her as a "Bush Angel", later writing an article about Milstead for a women's magazine.